daviBera/Chaos_game/README.md

 - Change the way in which the sequence of points is constructed by selecting some circles in the "circle of circles" you find in the setting window
 - From the setting window you can also change the colors of the fractals and use some presets (with the button 'S' you can add a new preset)
 - Change the background from night_mode to day_mode and viceversa by pressing 'B'
+- Draw more points of the fractal by pressing 'SPACE' again

 You can find the explanation of how the fractal is generated in [explanation.md](https://github.com/daviBera/Chaos_game/blob/main/expalnation.md)